TreeWIA/FLStream/README.md

 ## How to run
 - When running the artificial dataset, you need to modify the drift_type in the main function, and then determine whether the file path of MyDataset is correct;
 - When running the real dataset, just modify the file information of MyDataset;
-- The default code is to run the forecast covtype dataset
+- The default code is to run the forecast covtype dataset.